-There were many industry verticals that could benefit from a customized Usenet application.
 After the blowback from discussions for insurance agent applications, employment was the most obvious.
-I had friends in Universities that needed to go to the Employment Offices to find job opportunities.
-They were the ones with access to networks such as UUNET so why not have this information accessible from the campus.
+I had friends in Universities needed Employment Offices access to find jobs.
+They were the ones with access to networks such as UUNET.
+They had access to computers and with this information accessible from campus they could look for job listings on campus instead of going into employment offices reading cards on physical job boards or waiting for snail mail.
 It was a logical purpose for this invention otherwise they would have to go to the local office and read cards on physical job boards.

 In 1987-1998 we created a server for that purpose.
 We had access to the Usenet newsgroups we needed to create a news server that would be available and customizable for Employment.
 There became several obvious challenges and these pushed for the solution that ultimately became the application service server or ASP.